antiboredom/videogrep/README.md

 #### `--input [filename(s)] / -i [filename(s)]`

-Video or videos to use as input.
-Most video formats should work.
+File or files to use as input.
+Most video or audio formats should work.

 #### `--output [filename] / -o [filename]`

 Name of the file to generate.
 By default this is `supercut.mp4`.
-Any standard video extension will also work.
+Any standard video or audio extension will also work.
+(If you're using audio as input and you keep the default `supercut.mp4` as the output filename, videogrep will automatically change the output to `supercut.mp3`)

 Videogrep will also recognize the following extensions for saving files:
   * `.mpv.edl`: generates an edl file playable by [mpv](https://mpv.io/) (useful for previews)